William Starkweather

 Museum of Art at Endless Caverns

 From June 27, 1948 through some time in 1976, 55 paintings, 17 watercolors and 38 oils by William Starkweather were on permanent display to the public.
-The Museum was owned and operated by Major Edward Brown.
+The Museum of Art at Endless Caverns was owned and operated by Major Edward Brown.
 When the Museum closed, some of the paintings were kept by the Brown family, some sold at auction and the rest were donated to the James Madison University Art Collection.

 Original invitation to the Museum